Ayman-K-Siddiqui/Stock-Market-System/README.md

-# CPS406 Phase 4
+# Stock-Market System Documentation

-## Stock-Market System Documentation
+University Project for the class Introudction to Software Engineering with three other students.
 ---

 To run this system: